-When a relationship, whether a marriage or a common-law partnership, breaks down, working together to resolve issues such as the division of property, spousal and child support, and child custody, if applicable, can become complicated.
+When a relationship, whether a marriage or a common-law partnership, breaks down, working together to resolve issues such as the division of property, spousal and child support, decision-making responsibility and parenting time, if applicable, can become complicated.
 If a couple can come to terms regarding each party’s rights and obligations, this is ideal.
 It can allow for a quick and efficient resolution that takes everyone’s concerns into account and saves a considerable amount of time and expense.
 This process requires an ability to negotiate fairly, whether directly or through legal counsel, as well as transparency regarding financial and other assets.

 Ideally, a couple will set out their expectations and goals with respect to these matters at the start of a relationship, with a cohabitation or marriage agreement.
 While nobody likes to contemplate the end of a relationship when it’s just beginning, this is the best time to create an agreement since everyone is on good terms and the financial and emotional pressures that come along with a breakup are not present.
 Making an agreement is not a plan for the inevitable; it is merely a responsible step to take that can lead to a significant reduction in stress down the road, should the relationship end.